Selected Named Awards

 Ithaca Leadership Scholarship

 Recipients of the Ithaca Leadership Scholarship must possess a demonstrated record of leadership and above-average academic performance.
 A separate application is required and is available from the Office of Admission.
-The award is $6,000 or $7,000, depending on when enrollment began, and is renewable contingent upon continued demonstration of leadership and a cumulative GPA of 2.75 at the end of each spring semester.
+The award is $7,000 and is renewable contingent upon continued demonstration of leadership and a cumulative GPA of 2.75 at the end of each spring semester.
 Full-time enrollment is required.

 Ithaca Premier Talent Scholarship